trahelyk/trahelyk.github.io/cv.md

 * Perform a wide variety of statistical analyses
 * Provide statistical consulting and support for all divisions of surgery
 * Collaborate on posters, abstracts, and manuscripts

+### Oregon Health & Science University, Biostatistics & Design Program (BDP) ###
+Statistical Consultant, 2015 to Present
+* Host drop-in sessions to provide introductory statistical consulting to researchers from all hospital departments
+* Assist investigators with study design
+* Perform a variety of statistical analyses
+* Participate in BDP outreach events

+### World Journal of Surgery ###
+Statistical Consultat, 2015 to Present
+* Serve on the editorial board of the journal
+* Review manuscript submissions as requested by the Editor-in-Chief

 ### Portland Veterans Administration Medical Center ###
 Program Analyst, 2013 to 2014